Visitors were from across Georgia, the United States and even the world! Many visitors left a note on how they play with science in the STEMzone.

 Graduate Student Communication Training

-Leading up the event, STEMzone held three training workshops for booth volunteers.
-The workshops trained roughly 30 graduate students from Franklin College of Arts and Sciences, Warnell School of Forestry and Natural Resources or the Odum School of Ecology (OSE).
+Leading up to each event, STEMzone holds training workshops for booth volunteers.
+The fall 2019 workshops trained roughly 85 graduate students from Franklin College of Arts and Sciences, College of Engineering, Warnell School of Forestry and Natural Resources, and the Odum School of Ecology (OSE).

 Workshop topics covered science communication focusing on face-to-face interactions and booth design and were led by UGA graduate students or professors.